This post may contain affiliate links. Please read my disclosure policy.

 - Gluten-Free Flour: My favorite gluten-free & dairy-free flour blends to use are Pamela’s Artisan Blend and Better Batter.
 I’ve been using them both with great results.
 They are both a 1-1 substitute.
-If you use another gluten-free flour blend be sure that it contains xanthan gum.
-If not add 1/2 teaspoon xanthan gum per cup of flour.
+If you use another gluten-free flour blend, be sure that it contains xanthan gum.
+If not, add 1/2 teaspoon of xanthan gum per cup of flour.

-Dairy-Free Butter: Use Smart Balance or Earth Balance.
-Simply sit it out on the countertop for about 10 minutes soften at room temperature.
+Dairy-Free Butter: Suggested brands are Country Crock Plant Buuter, Smart Balance, or Earth Balance.
+Sit it out on the countertop for 10-20 minutes to soften it slightly to a cool room temperature.
 Use real butter if you don’t need this recipe to be dairy-free. - Pecans: You can buy pecan halves or pieces.
-You’ll roast these and then run them through a food processor to finely chop.
+You’ll roast these and then run them through a food processor to chop finely.

-- Confectioner’s sugar: We’re going to use confectioner’s sugar in the actual cookie dough and to roll the finished cookies in.
+- Confectioner’s sugar: Confectioner’s sugar is in the cookie dough and used to roll the finished cookies in.

-While the mixer is running on low speed slowly add the gluten-free flour and salt and mix until well combined.
+While the mixer is running at low speed, slowly add the gluten-free flour and salt and mix until well combined.
 Then add in the finely chopped pecans.
-Again mix until completely combined.
+Again, mix until completely combined.

 Bake for 11-12 minutes and then let cool for 5 minutes on the pan.
-After 5 minutes roll them in confectioner’s sugar while still warm and then let cool.
-Once they are completely cool roll the cookies in the confectioner’s sugar a second time.
-I know some like to roll them a third time but I’ll leave that up to you.
+After 5 minutes, roll them in the confectioner’s sugar while still warm, and then let them cool.
+Once they are completely cool, roll the cookies in the confectioner’s sugar a second time, I know some like to roll them a third time, but I’ll leave that up to you.

 Freeze: They can also be frozen for up to 2-3 months.